-Some estimates report that misuse of the internet and social media by workers costs Britain’s economy billions of pounds every year and add that many employers are already grappling with issues like time theft, defamation, cyber bullying, freedom of speech and the invasion of privacy.
+Some estimates report that misuse of the internet and social media by workers costs Britain’s economy billions of pounds every year and add that many employers are grappling with issues like time theft, defamation, cyber bullying, freedom of speech and the invasion of privacy.

 However, social media has increasingly been used by companies to share information and network with colleagues, the public, as well as to source new talent and check out potential candidates – and this can also cause problems.

 So how should employers and staff respond to the challenges posed by social networking tools at work?

 As it can be common to ‘over-share’ personal information online it is inevitable that recruiters might be tempted to have a look at the digital lives being led by potential employees of their company.

 Many employers use social media sites to ‘vet’ staff before interviewing or hiring them, but this can expose employers to potential problems and may be best avoided.
 ACAS have a social media guide in which they advise against using someone’s social media profile to decide whether to interview or hire someone (unless it is a business networking website liked LinkedIn or a jobs website).
-Such a policy could lead to the exclusion of those who do not have access to these facilities.
-This can lead to allegations of discrimination – laws protecting people from discrimination on the grounds of age, sex, disability, race, marriage, religion and belief, and sexual orientation start at the recruitment stage.
+Such a policy could lead to the exclusion of those who don’t have access to these facilities and also may bring allegations of discrimination – laws protecting people from discrimination on the grounds of age, sex, disability, race, marriage, religion and belief, and sexual orientation start at the recruitment stage.

 Employers could face employment tribunal hearings if they refuse to interview someone as a result of a judgement they made based on a social networking profile.
-Similarly if a job offer has been made and accepted which is then subsequently withdrawn after online vetting there is potential for a candidate to claim damages and compensation.
+Similarly, if a job offer has been made and accepted which is then subsequently withdrawn after online vetting, there’s potential for a candidate to claim damages and compensation.